kaleb-white/eggbert-analytics/README.md

 1. Install bun globally via `npm i bun -g`.
 Bun is _just faster_ than node, and includes native support for typescript.
 No commands in `package.json` are configure to call node.
 1. Install all dependencies via `bun install`.
 If bun hangs, just use `npm install`.
+1. Install nextJS globally: `npm i next -g`.
+Use `npm` to avoid having to add bun's bin directory to path.
 1. Run `bun run dev-solo-reponse-windows`.
 This starts the cache and proxy.
 If there are issues during start, contact kaleboppwhite@gmail.com.
 Alternatively, try running without the shorthand: `bun run ./entrypoints/test_solo_response/main.ts spawn`.
 1. Visit localhost:3000/responses/test (allow nextJS time to compile when you do!)